mpanighetti/dnd5e-classes/alchemist/house-of-abiogenesis.md

 #### Actions

 - _**Alchemical Strike.** Melee Attack Roll:_ + STR + PB, reach 5 ft.[^👹] _Hit:_ 3 (1d6) Bludgeoning damage + PB alchemical[^👹] damage.
-- _**Lob Essence.**_ The alchemist's monster rips off a chunk of its own body and throws it at the target, dealing itself 3d6 alchemical[^👹] damage which ignores the monster's alchemical resistance. _Ranged Attack Roll:_ + STR + PB, range 20/60 ft. _Hit:_ The target takes alchemical damage equal to the damage the monster dealt to itself.
+- _**Lob Essence.**_ The alchemist's monster rips off a chunk of its own body and throws it at the target, dealing itself 3d6 Force damage. _Ranged Attack Roll:_ + STR + PB, range 20/60 ft. _Hit:_ The target takes alchemical damage equal to the damage the monster dealt to itself.

 #### Reactions